ProfRandom/WCB-Canon/Canon Files/Monons 1 - Framework and Equations.md

 ### 🧠 Key Principles:
 1. Monoclass is not emergent**:
     A **system of planemons** is not a larger planemon.
     A **binary of stellamons** is not a single, larger stellamon.
 2. **Modeling convenience ≠ ontological unity**:
     - For orbital mechanics, it's **useful** to model a binary pair as a single object of combined mass.
     - But **ontotypically**, the barycentered abstraction is **not** a monon
-3. **Distinct gravitational fields**:
+3. **Distinct gravitational fields**
     - A monon has **one center of mass**, even if dynamic (e.g., fast-rotating planemon).
     - A system has **multiple discrete gravitational centers**, even if mathematically reducible.
-For instance in a double-star stellmonic system, it is convenient to treat the two stellamons as *a single stellamon of their combined mass*, centered on the barycenter of their orbits, but this is a mathematical construct based on a property of the _system_ they comprise, not an object-in-itself.
+For instance in a double-star stellmonic system, it is convenient to treat the two stellamons as *a single stellamon of their combined mass*, centered on the barycenter of their orbits, but this is a mathematical construct based on a property of the *system* they comprise, not an object-in-itself.